rcl-ssl/docs/subscription/terms-of-service.md

 ## Cancellation

 We reserve the right to cancel your Account for any reason, without notice at any time.
-Fraud: Without limiting any other remedies, we may cancel your Account if we suspect that you (by conviction, settlement, insurance or escrow investigation, or otherwise) have engaged in fraudulent activity in connection with the RCL Apps.
+Fraud: Without limiting any other remedies, we may cancel your Account if we suspect that you (by conviction, settlement, insurance or escrow investigation, or otherwise) have engaged in fraudulent activity in connection with the RCL SSL Apps.